 obj.ndb.attrname = value

 Each of the typeclassed entities then extend this list with their own properties.
-Go to the respective pages for Objects, Scripts, Players and Channels for more info.
+Go to the respective pages for Objects, Scripts, Accounts and Channels for more info.
 It’s also recommended that you explore the available entities using Evennia’s flat API to explore which properties and methods they have available.

 The way to customize typeclasses is usually to overload hook methods